bsmith89/midas2-wiki/SNV-Module.md

 # SNV Module: Population Single Nucleotide Variants Calling

-The SNV module proceeds in two phages: (1) single-sample read pileup (2) population variants calling across all the species.
-The first steps can be potentially run in parallel.
-We presuppose users already run the [database customization](https://github.com/czbiohub/MIDAS2.0/wiki/Data-customization) step, and either have single-sample `species_profile.tsv` or a prebuilt Bowtie2 rep-genome database ready for the SNV module.
+The SNV module proceeds in two phages: (1) single-sample read pileup (2) population variants calling across all the samples.
+The first step can be run in parallel.
+We presuppose users already follow the [database customization](https://github.com/czbiohub/MIDAS2.0/wiki/Data-customization) step, and either have `species_profile.tsv` for each sample or a prebuilt rep-genome database ready for the SNV module.

 ## Single-Sample SNV Analysis

 In a standard workflow, rep-genome database of the species in the restricted species profile were built for each sample, to which reads were aligned using Bowtie2.
 Per genomic site read pileup and nucleotide variation for **all** the species in the rep-genome database are reported by MIDAS 2.0.

 MIDAS 2.0 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.
-That being said, read mapping summary is reported in `snps_summay.tsv`, and pileup/variants calling results are reported by species.
+That being said, read mapping summary is reported in `snps_summay.tsv`, and pileup/variants calling results are organized by species.
 Therefore users can easily customize species selection on their own.

 ### Sample commands